balena-io/balena-sdk/DOCUMENTATION.md

 <a name="resin.logs.history"></a>

 #### logs.history(uuidOrId, [options]) ⇒ <code>Promise</code>
+Get an array of the latest log messages for a given device.

+Log order here is not guaranteed to reflect the order they were emitted on the device.
+Use line.timestamp to get the exact timestamp recorded by the device itself, or line.createdAt (on modern devices only) to get the time it was received & stored in the cloud.

 **Note**: the default number of logs retrieved is 100.
 To get a different number pass the `{ count: N }` to the options param.
 Also note that the actual number of log lines can be bigger as the